 - Cross-Popping Veins

 - Death Trap: "This machine will forcefeed you cookies until you explode!"

 - Demon Head: Happens to Sam and Martin Mystery in episode "Totally Mystery Much?"

 - Depending on the Writer: The intelligences and hormone levels of the main girls can range wildly from episode to episode.
 Sometimes Alex is a Cloud Cuckoo Lander, other times she's the Only Sane Woman between Clover and Sam.
 Sam can be just as persistent when it comes to getting boys like Clover, and Clover can sometimes be not so boy crazy at all.
-Speaking of Clover, is she a relatively Nice Girl, a Jerkass, or somewhere in-between?
-It varies.

 - Jerry can range from a nice guy to a bit of a Jerkass depending on the scenario/episode.
 In earlier seasons, Mandy would be more likely to sometimes be a Jerk with a Heart of Gold.